Google0-GeoFS/HD-Resolution-Terrain/README.md

 Click on File, then select Save.

-Make sure to reload the site atleast 1 time after you have enabled the code.
+Make sure to reload the site atleast 1 time after you have enabled the addon.

 Method 2: JavaScript Console
 Note: This method requires you to manually paste the code into the console every time you launch GeoFS.